-Belonging at the center: Dean Angela Starkweather on Equity, Leadership, and what gives her hope
+Belonging at the center: Dean Angela Starkweather on Leadership and what gives her hope

 November 12, 2025

-A student-led interview explores how belonging, inclusion, and leadership shape nursing education and patient care
+A student-led interview explores how belonging, community building, and leadership shape nursing education and patient care

-Rutgers School of Nursing juniors Noah Carrero and Leo Gabriel Ramos, inclusion and belonging interns in the Office of the Senior Vice Dean for Administration and Student Affairs, spoke with Dean and Professor Angela Starkweather (PhD, ACNP-BC, FAANP, FAAN) about belonging, inclusion, equity, and leadership in nursing education.
+Rutgers School of Nursing juniors Noah Carrero and Leo Gabriel Ramos, community building and engagement interns in the Office of the Senior Vice Dean for Administration and Student Affairs, spoke with Dean and Professor Angela Starkweather (PhD, ACNP-BC, FAANP, FAAN) about community building, engagement, and leadership in nursing education.

-Starkweather said a strong sense of belonging is essential to student success and professional growth.
+Starkweather emphasized that a strong sense of belonging is crucial to student success and professional growth.
 “What we know from the student-success story is that the more people feel that they belong, the better they’re going to do,” she said.
 “It’s one thing to say that we’re looking at those areas, but it’s another thing to actually have that impact that every student feels that they belong.”

 She described belonging as understanding students as whole people—with families, jobs, and responsibilities—while preparing them for the realities of nursing.
 “Our opportunity as a school is to understand you as a person and also give you skills for your well-being—preparing you for what it takes to be a nurse and all of the things, the stresses and challenges that come along with it.”